 Beyond Roman history, Cirencester has a laid-back atmosphere and is known for its friendly locals.
 The stunning scenery surrounding the town can be spotted from the many viewpoints on offer, so make sure to bring your camera!

 If you want to explore more Roman history, we recommend visiting Bath down in the south of The Cotswolds for its Roman Baths and Spa.

-This gorgeous mews house is surprisingly affordable and is a fantastic option for couples looking for a romantic retreat in the historic heart of the Cotswolds.
+This gorgeous mews house is surprisingly affordable and is a luxury escape for couples looking for a romantic retreat in the historic heart of the Cotswolds.
 Although it’s in the town centre, it’s located down a gated pathway, giving it a calm and peaceful atmosphere.
 Nevertheless, you’ll find most historical attractions within walking distance – as well as some delightful pubs.